BioDynaMo/biodynamo/doc/user_guide/operation.md

 ## Operation implementation types
 There are two types of operation implementations:

-1. `SimObjectOperationImpl`: executed for each simulation object at the given frequency
+1. `AgentOperationImpl`: executed for each agent at the given frequency
 2. `StandaloneOperationImpl`: executed once at the given frequency

-`SimObjectOperationImpl` is used for operation implementations that will be executed for all simulation objects.
-The displacement operation in BioDynaMo is such a type of operation: for every simulation object we calculate the displacement force if there is a collision with other simulation objects.
+`AgentOperationImpl` is used for operation implementations that will be executed for all agents.
+The displacement operation in BioDynaMo is such a type of operation: for every agent we calculate the displacement force if there is a collision with other agents.
 `StandaloneOperationImpl` is used for operations that will be executed once at the operation's given frequency.
-The diffusion operation is such a type of operation: it is independent of how many simulation objects there are.
+The diffusion operation is such a type of operation: it is independent of how many agents there are.
-The displacement operation implementation for GPUs is also a `StandaloneOperationImpl` type, because the GPU implementation will not need to be executed for each simulation object.
+The displacement operation implementation for GPUs is also a `StandaloneOperationImpl` type, because the GPU implementation will not need to be executed for each agent.

 Both implementation types have a `SetUp()` and `TearDown()` method.
 These methods are, respectively, executed before and after the operation is executed.
 For GPU operations these can be used to copy data between the GPU and CPU.